shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Encryption
         - File-level?
 Full-disk encryption (FDE)?
         - Reduces risk of data disclosure if your device is lost or stolen
+- Align the security settings to the device
+    - Tradeoff: Security versus cost and convenience
+    - Considerations:
+        - How mobile is the device?
+        - What is the value of the device and of the data on it?

 ### Networks